Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 2 * n / (t-b) = 1 / ta
 ```

-If the projection is symmetric, where the line of sight is axis of symmetry the frustum, then the matrix can be simplified:
+If the projection is symmetric, where the line of sight is axis of symmetry of the view frustum, then the matrix can be simplified:

 ```txt
 1/(ta*a)  0     0              0